Military rations: Ancient and antiquity

 In ancient warfare, militaries generally lived off the land, relying on whatever food they could forage, steal, purchase, or requisition.
 Armies that brought food supplies along with them would have to resort to carrying them in baggage trains and having soldiers carry their rations themselves.

 In Mesopotamia, most workers, including soldiers, were given rations of barley, oil, and wool.
 The first standing army in recorded history formed in ancient Mesopotamia under the reign of Sargon of Akkad, and as the army grew with his conquests, a military bureaucracy formed.
 According to letters from the time of Sargon II, the primary ration for his army was grain.
 The letters describe what types of grain are to be held for a campaign, in which locations, which grain to give to the soldiers and which to store as fodder for the pack animals, and provide lists of how much grain to give to the soldiers of specific ranks.

 In ancient Egypt, soldiers brought whatever they could carry in battle, but were provided with good food and wine while in their camps.
 Archaeologists have discovered small wooden tokens dating from the Middle Kingdom period carried by soldiers which were to be handed over in exchange for rations in Lower Nubia.
 The tokens carry inscriptions declaring the amount of bread a soldier is to be issued every ten days.
 Writing in Histories, Herodotus described warriors serving as the Pharaoh's bodyguards receiving a daily provision of five minae of roast grain, two minae of beef, and four cups of wine.
-One mina is equivalent to approximately 1.25 pounds.
+One mina is equivalent to approximately 1.25 lb.